K-brock/Crowdstrike-Falcon-Spotlight-Email-Alerter/README.md

 - Microsoft Outlook (for email functionality)
 - Windows OS

-Emails are dispatched locally through the COM API - as such there is no need for a Graph API or complex Entra custom App integration.
+Emails are dispatched locally through the COM API - as such there is no need for a Graph API / Entra custom App integration.
 Emails will be sent from the locally logged in user account, as such the reccomendation is to deploy to a VM and create a new mailbox 'vulnerabilityNotifier@domain'.

 ---